Transformation Double Categories Associated to 2-Group Actions: Introduction

-Our motivation here comes from geometry, although this will play no direct role in this paper.
+Our motivation for the present study comes from geometry, although this will play no direct role in this paper.
 We will, however, describe a little of this motivation here, and in a subsequent paper we will give more details about the example which prompted us to study this question.

-The example we had in mind comes from \textit{higher gauge theory} \cite{basch-hgt}.
+The example we had in mind comes from \textit{higher gauge theory} (HGT) \cite{basch-hgt}.
 This is a general program of developing analogs to concepts in gauge theory, for higher-categorical groups.
 It provides generalizations of, among other things, the theory of connections on bundles over manifolds.
-These analogs include the study of connections on (non-abelian) gerbes \cite{giraud,murray-gerbes,martinspickenii, schreiberwaldorfii}.
+These analogs include the study of connections on (non-abelian) gerbes \cite{giraud,murray-gerbes,martinspickeni, martinspickenii,schreiberwaldorfii}.
 These entities have been the study of considerable interest in recent years, particularly since they can be used to describe theories in which one can naturally describe the parallel transport of extended objects such as (one-dimensional) strings or (higher-dimensional) ``membranes''.

 Behind the current paper is a desire to better understand the symmetries of the ``moduli spaces'' for such theories.
-That is, in ordinary gauge theory, given a manifold $M$ and a Lie group $G$, there is a space of all connections on principal $G$-bundles over $M$.
+That is, in ordinary gauge theory, given a manifold $M$ and a Lie group $G$, there is a space of all connections on a given principal $G$-bundle over $M$.
 Furthermore, there is a group which acts on this space, the group of all gauge transformations.
 There is a local picture of this symmetry, in which both connections and gauge transformations are described in terms of certain forms and functions on $M$.
 The relation between the global symmetries and this local picture is well-understood.
-The local picture describes a groupoid whose objects are the connections, which comes from the global group action.
+The local picture describes a groupoid, whose objects are the connections, coming from the global group action.